freeCodeCamp/freeCodeCamp/guide/english/c/functions/index.md

 So to recap what this function does- it gets two integers, divides them, and gives them back to whatever called it.

-###Parameters of a function
+### Parameters of a function
 Parameters are used to pass arguements to the function.
 Their are two types of parameters:
-Parameter Written In Function Definition is Called “Formal Parameter”.
+1. Parameter Written In Function Definition is Called “Formal Parameter”.
-Parameter Written In Function Call is Called “Actual Parameter”.They are also known as arguments.They are passed to the function definition and a copy is created in the form of formal parameters.
+2. Parameter Written In Function Call is Called “Actual Parameter”.
+They are also known as arguments.
+They are passed to the function definition and a copy is created in the form of formal parameters.

 ## A more complex example